SomtochiAma/smartvac-api/README.md

 # Smartvac API
 A simple API written in Golang.
+The API collects data from a meter and saves in a database.

 ## Run application
 ```